Samsung/tizen-docs/docs/application/web/guides/machine-learning/pipeline.md

    ```

 2. Call `tizen.ml.pipeline.createPipeline()`:

    ```javascript
    var pipeline = tizen.ml.pipeline.createPipeline(pipelineDescription);
    ```
 You can use `pipeline` object to manage the pipeline.
 Machine learning pipelines can be expensive in terms of used system resources.
 You can dispose pipelines to reclaim resources.

 3. To dispose a pipeline, call `dispose()`:

   ```javascript
   pipeline.dispose();
   ```

 The disposed pipelines enter the `NULL` state, and cannot be restarted.
 Any attempt of calling any method of a disposed pipeline results in `NotFoundError` exception.

 ## Observe pipeline state and respond to its changes

 Pipeline state reflects what the pipeline is doing right now and defines which methods can be called.
 To see how pipelines transition between different states, see the API reference (for [mobile](../../api/latest/device_api/mobile/tizen/ml_pipeline.html#PipelineState), [wearable](../../api/latest/device_api/wearable/tizen/ml_pipeline.html#PipelineState), and [tv](../../api/latest/device_api/tv/tizen/ml_pipeline.html#PipelineState) applications).

-Pipeline API allows to register listeners triggered by pipeline state changes and to poll current pipeline state.
+Pipeline API allows you to register listeners triggered by pipeline state changes and to poll current pipeline state.

 To register a state change listener:

 1. Define a `PipelineStateChangeListener`, which will be called when pipeline changes its state:

    ```javascript
    function pipelineStateChangeListener(newState) {
      console.log('New pipeline state: ' + newState);